ashutoshsahoo1050/Analog-IC/README.md

     - PCB design with Eagle.
     - Reference schematic & PCB will be provided to expedite it.
     - Test & characterization using Python libraries numpy, scipy and matplotlib.
-# Summer Internship Program on Analog IC Design
-*A Student’s Journey & Resource Hub*
-*** # Analog-IC
-# Course Information

-1. **Analog Integrated Circuits (Analog IC) is a course focused on transistor-level design and analysis of circuits in modern electronics.**
-2. **Learnt About MEMS MIC Using Analog2Discover with waveform applications.**
-3. **It covers MOS and BJT device modeling, helping you understand how transistors operate in integrated circuits.**
-4. **You will study single-stage and multi-stage amplifiers, current mirrors, and differential pairs as key building blocks.**
-5. **The course explains operational amplifiers (Op-Amps), voltage/current references, and output stage design.**
-6. **Frequency response, feedback, stability, and compensation in analog circuits are analyzed in detail.**
-7. **Practical sessions involve using CAD tools for simulation and verification of circuit performance.**
-8. **Noise, nonlinearity, and mismatch in analog IC design are also discussed to improve real-world circuit robustness.**
-9. **By the end, you will be able to design, simulate, and analyze small to medium-scale analog and mixed-signal ICs.**

-***-  COURSE OUTCOME**:
-   - Design of Analog ICs in the context of electronic system design
-   - Deriving IC specifications from the host electronic system.
-   - A good understanding of CMOS devices & technology.
-   - Proficiency in analog circuit design and analysis.
-   - Mastery of design tools: ngspice, xscheme, magic & Python.

-## 👋 Welcome!

-Hello and welcome!
-If you’re curious about what it’s like to dive into analog IC design—or just looking for some solid, hands-on resources—you’ve landed in the right place.
-I’m a B.Tech student who recently completed the **Summer Internship Program on Analog Integrated Circuit (IC) Design**, and this repo is both my portfolio and a guide for anyone following in my footsteps.

-***

-## 🌱 Why I Signed Up

-I wanted something more than just lectures and theory—I was itching to actually design real circuits, learn industry tools that professionals use, and discover how an abstract MOSFET drawing becomes a working microchip.
-A USB-MIDI microphone front-end as a project?
-Count me in!

-***

-## 🚀 What I Learned (and What You Can Too!)

-###

 ## 📅 How the Program Rolled Out